Kong/docs.konghq.com/app/docs/0.13.x/getting-started/adding-consumers.md

 ### Next Steps

-Now that we've covered the basics of adding APIs, Consumers and enabling Plugins, feel free to read more on Kong in one of the following documents:
+Now that we've covered the basics of adding Services, Routes, Consumers and enabling Plugins, feel free to read more on Kong in one of the following documents:

 - [Configuration file Reference][configuration]